Quick User Manual

 The order of a pipeline is provided with key $order

 Then add all software configuration using key $softName and after options such below:

 The final results are contained in the finalResults folder.
-TOGGLE will also copy the software config file corresponding to the analysis, in order users can recover their options.
+TOGGLe will also copy the software config (and reference if any) files corresponding to the analysis, in order that users can recover their options.
 The output folder contains all sub analyses, i.e. the individual analyses or intermediate data.